 Dear Student Letter

 Are you or someone you know facing an unplanned pregnancy?
 This letter informs a minor or a woman of her legal rights as a new mother.
 This includes different examples of abortion coercion by a parent, father of the child, teacher or coach and links to resources for her and her new baby.
 The most important thing for her to know is that she is not alone and there is hope!
-Download the Letter
+Click here for the letter.

 Dear Parent Letter

 This letter is a resource for a young woman who experiences strong reactions from her parents after informing them she is pregnant.
 Although her parents may be initially shocked or angry, it reminds them there are positive outcomes that will arise from this situation.
 This letter also explains that it is unlawful for parents or legal guardians to force their daughters into having an abortion.
 It must be the minor’s decision and hers alone.
-Download the Letter
+Click here for the letter.

 Dear Father of the Child

 Telling a young father about an unexpected pregnancy may be scary.
 This letter gives examples of different pressures a girl or woman may feel from the father of the baby.
-Download the Letter
+Click here for the letter.